DeMeerleerGilles/cybersecurity-advanced-lab-template/verslagen/Lab-4.md

-# Verslag labo 4: Honeypots
+# Verslag labo 4: Honeypots (KIJK NA IN DE KERSTVAKANTIE FOUTEN NA DIT LABO ROLLBACK GEDAAN)

 ## What is a honeypot?

 A honeypot is a deliberately vulnerable or attractive system, service or resource deployed to detect, study, and distract attackers.
 It appears as a real target to an adversary but is instrumented to record attacker actions, techniques and indicators of compromise without providing legitimate business value.

 ## LABO